samkitshah1262/DeepLens-SR/task3A/readme.md

    - Gradual noise-to-image refinement over 1000 steps
    - Outperforms GANs on perceptual metrics (LPIPS)

-These models looked very promising but requires very high compute.
+These models looked very promising but requires very high compute and data.
 Would like to study them further.

 ### Approach